Monsters are cool.

 No human will be left uncrushed, no window will be left unbroken, no bridge will be left standing.

-If you were working for Scumlabs and something bad happened: totally your fault.
+If you were working for Scumlabs and something bad happened, let's be real, it was kinda totally your fault.

 Now if you were kidnapped by Scumlabs and forced to take some untested experimental serum then you’d be a victim, granted, but why then destroy Toronto, eh?